 Cross the road and continue straight along a causeway.
 To your right you'll spot the parallel Grand Trunk Trail which you can Loop back along on your return.
 This section travels through wetlands along a small berm before the two trails combine and come to the Five Bridges Road parking lot after 1.6 miles.
 Here you'll find a Map Board, as well as, an informational sign board.
 The trails separate again, so bear left just past the parking lot to rejoin the Trolley Line Trail.
 The trail travels through wetlands followed by a rock cut before heading into the woods.
 The trail currently ends after 2.5 miles at the edge of the Quinebaug River where the old RR bridge used to be.

-Note; Future plans call for rebuilding the old RR bridge across the river to connect with the east side of the Trolley Line Trail.
-No construction as of Oct 2021.
+Note; The old RR bridge across the river is under construction.
+As of Aug 2023, the abutments are done, just waiting for the bridge to be installed.
+The bridge will connect with the East Side of the Trolley Line Trail.
 The east side of the stone-dust Trolley Line Trail utilizes the old rail bed from both the Grand Trunk Trail and Trolley Line.
 After another 0.2 miles the trail ends at the E Brimfield Road parking area.

 Note; The Lake Siog Pass Trail/ Holland Connector heads left along Five Bridges Rd.
 See Below.